nplrkn/alsoran/documentation/planning/backlog.md

 - hope that [https://github.com/gabhijit/hampi] gets an encode function.

 ## DONE
+- Fix Address already in use warning seen in tests.
+Refactor so that the listen() fails more obviously.
+- Test should fail if the F1AP SCTP bind fails
+- 'Worker confirms successul TNLA initialization' is output before output of AMF sending setup response
+- send request instead of send pdu
+- Test script as DU can send Setup and get response
+- Test script as DU can connect to CU
 - Create callback client on coordinator
 - Drive NG Setup from callback server
 - Drive RAN configuration update from coordinator